-If your ABS light comes on, it is recommended to read the fault codes with an ABS scanner to find out which sensor is defective.
-If an ABS scanner is not available all sensors should be cleaned.
+If your ABS light comes on, it is recommended to read the fault codes with an ABS scanner to determine which sensor is defective.
+If an ABS scanner is not available, all sensors should be cleaned.

 What you need

-- Park on level ground, turn off the engine, set the parking brakes.
+- Park on level ground, turn off the engine and set the parking brakes.

 - Use the wrench to loosen the lug nuts but do not remove them yet.

 - Now locate the ABS sensor and remove it.
-The easiest way to locate the ABS sensor is to track the electrical wire (not brake line) that goes to the wheel hub.
-To remove it you will need to remove the bolt.
-Typically a 10mm bolt but in some cases, this may require Allen key or torx bit.
+The easiest way to locate the ABS sensor is to track the electrical wire (not the brake line) that goes to the wheel hub.
+To remove it, you will need to remove the bolt.
+Typically a 10mm bolt, but in some cases, this may require an Allen key or Torx bit.